On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

 \subsection{\texorpdfstring{Multiple steady solutions ($\mathrm{Re} > 315$)}{Multiple steady solutions (Re > 315)}}

 As we continue to increase the Reynolds number beyond $\mathrm{Re} > 315$, we observe a significant change in the structure of the steady flow field.
-It begins to break symmetry.
-At $\mathrm{Re} = 315$, we find multiple steady-state solutions, which we refer to as the baseline, A, and B branches.
+Although the geometry lacks exact symmetry, the observed steady‑state structure is consistent with an imperfect (unfolded) pitchfork bifurcation associated with symmetry breaking in the symmetric limit.
+In \cref{ap:C}, we also present the case of a perfectly symmetric geometry, which yields the same qualitative behavior.
+At $\mathrm{Re} = 315$, using the deflation, we find multiple steady-state solutions, which we refer to as the baseline, A, and B branches.
 Each exhibits distinct flow trajectories downstream and a similar vortex structure (see \cref{fig:flow_branches}).
 Notably, the baseline solution at this point clearly loses symmetry.
 This marks a bifurcation that closely resembles a pitchfork type, as illustrated in the bifurcation diagram in \cref{fig:bifurcation_diagram}.
 The diagram plots a~signed symmetry deviation metric, defined as $\int_\Omega (\mathbf{v} - \mathbf{v}_{\text{sym}}) \cdot \mathbf{e}_y$, where $\mathbf{v}_{\text{sym}}$ is the velocity field reflected across the horizontal axis $y = 0.2$, and $\mathbf{e}_y = (0, 1)^T$ (extended by zero).
 Beyond the bifurcation Reynolds number, the streamlines of the steady solutions remain largely unchanged with further increases in $\mathrm{Re}$.
 A movie showing the complete steady continuation (movie M2) is available as the supplementary material accompanying this paper.

 This bifurcation is also reflected in the steady lift traction profile of the baseline branch, where a~turning point $(\theta = 45^\circ, \mathrm{Re} = 315)$ is observed, see \cref{fig:profiles_curves}.
 This turning point is observable in both pointwise lift and drag, and as the only one, in multiple places on the cylinder.
 For particular traction profiles in the range $\mathrm{Re} \in (100,400)$; see \cref{fig:profiles_bifurcation}.
 We pre-expose that this turning point also reflects transition in the time-periodic attractor, but more on that later.
 Notably, the location of this turning point on the cylinder once again is included in the front face of the cylinder, reinforcing the idea that the emerging dynamics is initiated upstream, rather than within the vortex wake.